DarinNaoroji15/How-to-Setup-A-Virtual-Machine/Setup and Installation.md

 <img width="559" alt="Image" src="https://github.com/user-attachments/assets/6a0f0c78-1430-4e03-a624-84456e8a1e5f" />

 Click on one of the options that is dependent on which Operating System you run on.
-For me I will selecting the Windows host.
+For me I will be selecting the Windows host.

 Step 4:
 Click on the download file to open the installer.